-That, according to Rueven, is absolutely nothing to sneeze at.
-Vitamin C not only improves your immune system, but it also contributes in the creation of collagen in your body.
+That, according to Reuven, is absolutely nothing to sneeze at.
+Vitamin C improves your immune system and contributes to creating collagen in your body.
 Collagen is the protein that keeps your skin, joints, and muscles healthy and supple.

 Pineapples are high in flavonoids, which are antioxidants.
-These compounds have been linked to a reduction in the severity of a variety of chronic health and age-related illnesses, including asthma and heart disease.
+These compounds have reduced the severity of various chronic health and age-related illnesses, including asthma and heart disease.

-Flavonoids may assist to reduce inflammation in the central nervous system, according to a 2008 analysis in the British Journal of Nutrition; similarly, a 2013 review in the Journal of Nutrition and Biochemistry reveals flavonoids may aid to stabilize glucose levels and improve insulin resistance.
+Flavonoids may assist in reducing inflammation in the central nervous system, according to a 2008 analysis in the British Journal of Nutrition; similarly, a 2013 review in the Journal of Nutrition and Biochemistry reveals flavonoids may aid in stabilizing glucose levels and improve insulin resistance.

 Breakfast: Add fresh or frozen pineapple to smoothies, bake healthy carrot muffins with it, or just serve a one-cup portion alongside your favorite breakfast cereal.